Zoom Rooms Native Room Controls

 - Enter the JSON configuration for this room.

-Writing a Room Controls Profile
+How to write a Room Controls profile

 Before writing a Room Controls Profile, some working knowledge of JSON is needed.
 The key items to note are that JSON is a key:value pair-based system and that syntax is important to correctly lay out the file.
 For additional information on the basics of JSON, consult an online intro course.